Ascentis/Infrastructure/README.md

 ## Ascentis.SolidComPlus

 This class encapsulates a COM+ object instance allowing the user to implement automatic swapping of a dead object.

+## SimpleMemoryCache

+Replacement for standard .NET MemoryCache based on ConcurrentDictionary.
+After opening the hood on MemoryCache found it over-complicated for most uses compared with ConcurrentDictionary.
+This class is based on ConcurrentDictionary and provides expiration like MemoryCache using an ancillary timer.